 Having finished a midday meal on their small kitchen stoves, a group of Native athletes walked from the Southern Hotel and boarding house off Main Street in Hominy, Oklahoma, to a football scrimmage on a rough patch of the Osage reservation near downtown.
 The warmup was the beginning of preparation for a Christmas Day game with the newly crowned NFL Champions, the New York Giants.
 The same practice turf served them a year prior when they trained for professional football’s New York Rangers, led by Red Grange, “The Galloping Ghost.”
 The locals lost by a touchdown in a game orchestrated by Tulsa’s legendary sports promoter Sam Avey.

 Typical of the era, professional football teams barnstormed the country following the regular season.
-Attracted by the potential to earn extra paychecks, the Giants’ ultimate destination on their way through Oklahoma was the glitter of Los Angeles and a team dubbed the “Pride of the West.”
+Attracted by the potential to earn extra paychecks with the help of Football Betting, the Giants’ ultimate destination on their way through Oklahoma was the glitter of Los Angeles and a team dubbed the “Pride of the West.”

 Hominy became one of five authorized, north-central Oklahoma settlements for the Osage Nation when the U.S. government relocated the tribe in the early 1870s from the Diminished Reserve in Kansas.
 Settling along a creek they named for their tribal leader “Walks in the Night,” or Ho’n-Mo’n-I’n, the uncommonly large natives, many of them exceeding six feet in height and weighing over two hundred pounds, cleared areas for agriculture.